camel-ai/camel_chat/README.md

 python -m camel_chat.serve.gradio_web_server
 ```
 This is the user interface that users will interact with.

+### Integration with GPT4ALL and llama.cpp projects
+We provide a quantized ggml 13B model that can run on laptops.
+The easiest way to do so is to install the GPT4ALL application.
+They provide installers for different operating systems on the project's [webiste](https://gpt4all.io/index.html).
+Choose the applicable installer and install the app on your laptop.
+When opening the app for the first time, you'll be prompted to point to a directory where your models will be stored.
+Download the CAMEL-13B ggml model from [here](https://huggingface.co/camel-ai/CAMEL-13B-GGML-Role-Playing-Data) and place it in the directory chosen earlier.
+This requires about 8GB of CPU RAM.

+Alternatively, a more technical and involved approach uses llama.cpp project which requires you to compile a C++ code to executables.

+# Evaluation on Open LLM Leaderboard using lm-evaluation-harness
+We provide scripts to evaluate finetuned models on the benchmarks adopted by [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) using the [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness).
+To run the evaluation, clone the lm-evaluation-harness repository and place `camel_chat/evaluation/eval_tasks.sh`, `camel_chat/evaluation/run.sh`, and `camel_chat/evaluation/results_parser.py` in lm-evaluation-harness directory.
+Follow the instructions provided to install the conda environment needed to use the lm-evaluation-harness.
+The scripts assumes you are running evaluation on a computer cluster with Slurm support.
+To run the evaluation, run `bash eval_tasks.sh`.
+If you are running evaluation on a machine with no Slurm support, replace `sbatch` with `bash` in `eval_tasks.sh` and run `bash eval_tasks.sh`.
+Note that the numbers on the old Open LLM leaderboard are reproducible at commit hash `441e6ac`.
+Later commits boost LLaMA based models by 4-5 points on average.
+This is mainly due to to a tokenization issue addressed in [this](https://github.com/EleutherAI/lm-evaluation-harness/pull/531) pull request.
+Further improvement on MMLU benchmark was observed in [this](https://github.com/EleutherAI/lm-evaluation-harness/pull/497) pull request.

 # Acknowledgements
 We heavily borrow from the open source projects [lm-sys/FastChat](https://github.com/lm-sys/FastChat) and [artidoro/qlora](https://github.com/artidoro/qlora/tree/main).
 We thank them for sharing their work and contributing to the open source community.